digital-earths-global-hackathon/hamburg-node/content/howtotech.md

 `python3 -m ipykernel install --name global-hackathon-easy --user`

-Now you can select the "global-hackathon-easy" kernel in JupyerHub.
+Now you can select the "global-hackathon-easy" kernel in JupyterHub.
 If you can't see the kernel in the kernel list, press the _refresh the file browser_ button (round arrow) on the left panel of jupyterhub.

-### If you are running into issues with the quota in your home directory
+#### If you are running into issues with the quota in your home directory

 If your home is pretty full, the environment might break your home quota.
 If this is an issue, you can place it in the work area of your project.
 Python will then load substantially slower, though.